 So far, I learned why skin toners are not a conspiracy; why natural shampoos usually don’t work; and how I can save THOUSANDS of dollars on skin, hair, and body care.
 Really.

 Do you spend big bucks on microdermabrasion?

 When I finally tried microdermabrasion a couple of years ago (with an online coupon, of course) I was in LOVE.

 If you don’t know, microdermabrasion is a skin procedure usually done by estheticians or dermatologists to gently remove the outer-most layer of dead skin cells using a micro-fine powder of crystals.

-It basically feels like your face is being sand blasted and vacuumed – but in a good way, and then your skin is fresh, new and healthy – like nothing I’ve ever experienced before.
+It basically feels like your face is being sand blasted and vacuumed – but in a good way!
+Afterward, your skin is fresh, new and healthy – like nothing I’ve ever experienced before.

 Microdermabrasion uses either aluminum oxide crystals or a diamond tipped wand – hence the price tag of some spa services.
-But guesss what… good ole baking soda makes a gentle and effective exfoliant on par with the expensive spa service.
-You probably have it in your pantry right now, and did I mention it’s CHEAP?
+But guess what?
+Good ole baking soda makes a gentle and effective exfoliant on par with the expensive spa service.
+You probably have it in your pantry right now…and did I mention it’s CHEAP?

 If you don’t have any lavender essential oil on hand, you can easily skip this ingredient, but according to Heather this essential oil has antiseptic and antifungal properties.
 It’s also used to treat acne, wrinkles and inflammations – a nice and appropriate addition to this simple recipe.

 At home microdermabrasion ingredients